wp-plugins/humanstxt/readme.txt

 2. Login to your WordPress installation and activate the plugin through the _Plugins_ menu.
 3. Edit your humans.txt file in the _Settings_ menu under _Humans TXT_.

 **Please note:** This plugin does not modify or create a physical `humans.txt` file on your server, it generates it on the fly.
 If your site root already contains a `humans.txt` file, this file will be shown to the visitor.
-If you want to use this plugin, delete your physical `humans.txt`, but don't forget to migrate its contents.
+In order to use this plugin, please delete your physical `humans.txt`, but don't forget to migrate its contents.

 == Frequently Asked Questions ==

 = Error: WordPress is not installed in the site root =

-This plugin will only work if WordPress is installed in the root of your domain.
+This plugin can only work if WordPress is installed in the root of your domain.

-= Error: Site root contains a humans.txt file =
+= Error: The site root contains physical humans.txt file =

-If your site root contains a physical `humans.txt` file, this file will be shown to the visitor and the plugin will not work.
+If your site root contains a physical `humans.txt` file, this file will be shown to the visitor and the plugin can not work.

-= Error: "Pretty Permalinks" are not activated =
+= Error: Please update your permalink structure... =

-The plugin will only work, if WordPress is using the "Pretty Permalinks".
+The plugin can only work, if WordPress is using the "Pretty Permalinks".
 You can activate them in WordPress in the _Settings_ menu under _Permalinks_.
 Read more about [using permalinks](http://codex.wordpress.org/Using_Permalinks).

 = Why isn't my humans.txt file modified? =

 This plugin does not modify or create a physical `humans.txt` file on your server, it generates it on the fly.
 If your site root contains a `humans.txt` file, this file physical will be shown to the visitor.
-To use this plugin, delete your `humans.txt` file (*but don't forget to migrate its contents*).
+In order to use this plugin, please delete your physical `humans.txt`, but don't forget to migrate its contents.

-= Where is the humans.txt file located! =
+= Where is the humans.txt file located? =

-Usually in the root of your site, **BUT** this plugin doesn't need or create a physical `humans.txt` file, it serves it on the fly.
+Usually in the root of your site, **BUT** this plugin doesn't create a physical `humans.txt` file on your server, it serves it on the fly.

 == Screenshots ==